Close

 1. Protect It From Cold Air

 First things first, you’ll want to purchase a tight-fitting hot tub cover.
 A good cover will safeguard your hot tub by preventing heat loss, keeping debris out, and slowing water evaporation.
 These things combined can, quite often, damage your tub’s heater by forcing it to work harder to keep the water temperature up.
+The extreme temperatures of winter can’t be overlooked, so a quality cover protects your hot tub, even on the coldest days.

 You should also use a spa water blanket in addition to your hard cover.
 The blanket simply floats on top of the water and creates an extra barrier of insulation to help and protect your spa cover.
+With the right hot tub and the right protection, you can stay warm throughout the winter season.

 2. Keep an Eye on the Water